mctep/mkdocs-example/readme.md

 To deploy a new version create a new branch with pattern `v*.*.*` (for example `v1.54.2`) and push it.

 A new folder will be created in `gh-pages` branch that will be available on Github Pages after some time.

+## Markdown syntax

+The documentation based on [Markdown Syntax](https://www.markdownguide.org/basic-syntax/).
+Also it supports [Extended Syntax](https://www.markdownguide.org/extended-syntax/).

+Also there is a lot of additional markdown features.
+See the [reference](https://squidfunk.github.io/mkdocs-material/reference/).

+If something does not work please feel free to contact with developers.